Azure/intro-to-intelligent-apps/labs/00-setup/README.md

 ## OpenAI Model Deployments

 During these labs, we'll make use of a *Completions* model and an *Embeddings* model, so you'll need access to at least one of each of these.
-Grant the participants access to Azure OpenAI Service service be assigning the `Cognitive Service OpenAI user`.
+Grant the participants access to Azure OpenAI Service service by assigning the `Cognitive Service OpenAI user`.
 If the participant is a `Cognitive Service OpenAI contributor`, they can create the following deployments themselves.

 **NOTE:** Please take extra care to make sure the correct version of each model is deployed.